 Before we jump into the steps, here’s a caveat: these steps are going to seem too easy, too elementary, and maybe even seem like something you learned in kindergarten.
 BUT the basic rules/steps for getting organized are just that—basic.
 Pick one or two of the suggestions that appeal to you and try them out for a week or two, then see what happens to your paper clutter. 🙂

-Let’s kick the paper clutter out, so we can take back our home offices, rediscover our productivity, and rediscover the joy of working at home!
+Let’s kick the paper clutter out, so we can take back our home offices, restart our productivity, and rediscover the joy of working at home!

 Create an Entrance Barrier

-Cut the amount of paper that enters your home, and you’ll take a huge step toward eliminating paper clutter altogether!
+Cut the amount of paper that enters your home and your office, and you’ll take a huge step toward eliminating paper clutter altogether!

-Here are few tips for creating an entrance barrier to the paper trying to enter your home:
+Here are few tips for creating an entrance barrier to the paper trying to enter your home and office:

 Keep It Out of the House

 Sort the mail in the garage near the trash and recycling cans.
 Recycle or throw away anything that isn’t important or that does’t deserve a second look.
-By keeping extraneous paper out of your home (and your home office) in the first place, you’ll cut the number of paper piles in your home and home office by half!
+By keeping extraneous paper out of your home (and your home office) in the first place, you’ll cut the number of paper piles in your home and office by half!

 Cut Back on Receivables

-Unsubscribe from magazines, newspapers, and newsletters that you never look at, or if you really want to receive the information, get an electronic version to cut down on paper entering your home and home office.
+Unsubscribe from magazines, newspapers, and newsletters that you never look at, or if you really want to receive the information, get an electronic version to cut down on paper entering your home and office.

 Remove your name from mailing lists at DMAChoice.
-Review your choices annually to make sure your choices are still accurate.
+Review your choices annually to make sure they’re still accurate.